What fraud is

 The Australian Government defines it as ‘dishonestly obtaining a benefit, or causing a loss, by deception or other means’.

 We encourage you to report suspected fraud.
-By making a report, you can help us to keep our health system fair for everyone.
+By making a report, you can help us to keep our health and aged care system fair for everyone.
 Fraud adds to the cost of programs and services that taxpayers pay for.